Monash-FIT3170/2025W2-Commitment/README.md

   sudo nano /etc/nginx/sites-available/commitment.conf
   ```

 4. Update the configuration file with the below contents.
 This will redirect and manage traffic to the server.
-Replace `app_domains` with any domain names you may have acquired, also replace `host_ip` with the IP of the server.
+Replace `app_domains` with all the domain names you may have acquired, also replace `host_ip` with the IP of the server.
   ``` bash
   server {
       listen 80;